The USS Edison, DD-439, in 1943. passing under the Brooklyn Bridge up the East River in New York City.

 A Report of the Sinking of the USS Buck, DD420, on October 9, 1943 near Salerno, Italy

-From: Ensign R. J. Kendall ( USS Buck officer who survived the sinking)
+From: Ensign R. J. Kendall USN ( USS Buck officer who survived the sinking)

 To: The Senior Surviving Officer of the U.S.S.
 Buck